amcmullen9291/Integration-Testing-with-jest/Notes.md

 the "test" script  "jest --watch"  watches for changes in your app (without having to restart the server.
 You may have to press 'a' to start the active watching)

+run tests with 'npm test'
+the puppeter dapendency is a 'headless version' of the chrome browser.